I am a front-end developer by profession, but I enjoy writing articles about anything mysterious, interesting and fascinating.

-The Battle of Marathon was fought between the Persians under Darius-I and the Athenians during 490 BC.
-During the Ionian revolt, the Athens and Eritrea had sent troops to assist overthrow their Persian rulers.
+The Battle of Marathon was fought between the Persians under Darius I and the Athenians in 490 BC.
+During the Ionian revolt, Athens and Eritrea sent troops to assist overthrow their Persian rulers.
 The forces had even managed to burn down the city of Sardis.
 Even though the revolt was swiftly crushed, Darius would never forget this insult.
 He would have one of his servants remind him, "Master, remember the Athenians" three times before dinner each day.

 It was only a matter of time before the Persian empire descended on the Greeks for judgment.
 In September 490 BC, a Persian invasion force of 600 ships carrying around 25,000 infantry and 1000 cavalry landed on Greek soil just north of Athens.
 The Geeks had a force of about 10,000 Athenian and 1000 Plataean hoplites.
 The Greeks were outnumbered and facing certain annihilation.

 The Greek generals hesitated to attack due to the situation they were in.
 However, a Greek general by the name of Miltiades made a passionate plea to attack the Persians.
 He ordered the Greeks to charge straight into the line of the Persians.
 Their enemy even thought that the Greeks had gone mad to make such an attack.
 The Greek center was weakened but the flanks engulfed the Persians.

 The battle ended when the Persian center broke ranks and fled for their ships.
 The retreating Persians were slaughtered by the Greeks and many drowned at sea.
 The Persians tried to sail around the Greek army to attack Athens but the Athenians made an incredible march at full speed to reach their city before the Persians.
 The Persian fleet was then forced to return home.
 The Persians lost about 6,400 dead whereas the Athenians lost 192 men and the Plataeans lost just 11 men.